0 Products

 Don’t get us wrong, a double-hopped IPA jam-packed with big hop flavor can still be successful.
 However, heavier beers can be difficult to drink throughout an all-day or early-afternoon event.
 That’s why crisp, refreshing beers are ideal.

 These don’t necessarily have to be low-calorie or low-ABV (more on that later!), but they need to have maximum drinkability so consumers can enjoy them all-day.
-Some styles lend themselves to all-day drinkability more than others (light lagers, pilsners, lighter wheat beers, shandies, hefeweizens, etc.), but the right brewer can create a phenomenal summer beer in ANY style.
+Some styles lend themselves to all-day drinkability more than others (light lagers, pilsners, lighter wheats, shandies, hefeweizens, etc.), but the right brewer can create a phenomenal summer beer in ANY style.

 Regardless of whether people are actually taking vacations to far-off lands, consumers are craving adventure and excitement.
 When it comes to beverages, an interest in travel and experimentation has them seeking out fresh new options (blending sweet & salty, sweet & spicy, etc.) or wanting to experience history through regional flavors.